CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Abstract

 \section{Abstract}

-U-Net and other U-shaped architectures have achieved significant success in image deconvolution tasks.
-However, challenges have emerged, as these methods might generate unrealistic artifacts or hallucinations, which can interfere with analysis in safety-critical scenarios.
-This paper introduces a novel approach for quantifying and comprehending hallucination artifacts to ensure trustworthy computer vision models.
-Our method, termed the Conformal Hallucination Estimation Metric (CHEM), is applicable to any image reconstruction model, enabling efficient identification and quantification of hallucination artifacts.
-It offers two key advantages: it leverages wavelet and shearlet representations to efficiently extract hallucinations of image features and uses conformalized quantile regression to assess hallucination levels in a distribution-free manner.
-Furthermore, from an approximation theoretical perspective, we explore the reasons why U-shaped networks are prone to hallucinations.
-We test the proposed approach on the CANDELS astronomical image dataset with models such as U-Net, SwinUNet, and Learnlets, and provide new perspectives on hallucination from different aspects in deep learning-based image processing.
+Deep learning-based methods have recently achieved significant success in image reconstruction problems.
+However, challenges have emerged, as these methods may generate unrealistic artifacts or hallucinations, which can interfere with analysis in safety-critical scenarios.
+This paper introduces a framework for quantifying and characterizing hallucinated artifacts in image reconstruction models.
+The proposed method, termed the Conformal Hallucination Estimation Metric (CHEM), enables the identification of hallucination-prone regions in model predictions.
+It leverages wavelet and shearlet representations to localize such regions at the level of image features, and uses conformalized quantile regression to assess hallucination levels in a distribution-free manner.
+A theoretical analysis is provided, characterizing the sensitivity of CHEM to hallucinated artifacts and its relationship to the mean squared error.
+Building on these insights and adopting a viewpoint grounded in approximation theory, we investigate why U-shaped networks—widely used architectures for image reconstruction— tend to hallucination-prone predictions.
+We assess the effectiveness of the proposed approach on astronomical image deconvolution using the CANDELS dataset with architectures such as U-Net, SwinUNet, and Learnlets, and on natural image super-resolution using the DIV2K dataset with models such as DRUNet, Unfolded DRS, RAM, and DPS.